knetikmedia/knetikcloud-python-client/docs/UsersSubscriptionsApi.md

 api_instance = knetik_cloud.UsersSubscriptionsApi(knetik_cloud.ApiClient(configuration))
 user_id = 56 # int | The id of the user
 inventory_id = 56 # int | The id of the user's inventory
-status = knetik_cloud.StringWrapper() # StringWrapper | The new status for the subscription.
-Actual options may differ from the indicated set if the invoice status type data has been altered.
-Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')
+status = knetik_cloud.SubscriptionStatusWrapper() # SubscriptionStatusWrapper | The new status for the subscription

 try:
     # Set the status of a subscription